Skip to Main Content

 Cat Tooth Extractions: What to Expect & What to Watch For

 Your cat's oral health is crucial for its overall well-being.
 Cats use their mouths, teeth, and gums to eat and communicate.
-If their oral structures are not in good condition, they can experience pain and interfere with their normal activities.
+If their oral structures are damaged or diseased, they can experience pain and interfere with their ability to eat and communicate normally.

 A comprehensive dental exam consists of: